Boen97/BackStore/notes/computer-network/Chapter-3-2-transport-multiplexing.md

 in the segament header files, has source port number and destination port number, whick are be used to demultiplexing.

 0 to 1023 are called well-known port numbers.

+## Connectionless MultiPlexing and Demultiplexing

+UDP socket are identified by desitination IP address and destination port.

+UDP segament are composed by source address and desitination address.

+two segaments with different source address but has the same desitination address will be delived to the same distination socket.

+address are composed by id address and port number.

+the source address in UDP segament are used as return address, where the server socket use it to return msg back.

+## Connection-Oriented MultiPlexing and Demultiplexing

+TCP socket are identified by source IP address, source port number, desitination IP address, desitination port number